-Retirees Who Choose Rural Boone, North Carolina Enjoy a Youthful Energy, Inspiring Mountain Scenery, a Cute Downtown and Great Outdoor Recreation
+Rural Boone, North Carolina Boasts a Youthful Energy, Beautiful Mountain Scenery, a Cute Downtown and Excellent Outdoor Recreation

 Cost of Living: Above the National Average

-Characterized by the Blue Ridge Mountains' densely wooded rolling hills, scenic northwestern North Carolina, an area known as the "High Country," is home to Boone (population 18,500), a closely knit, rural mountain hamlet named after famous 18th-century frontiersman Daniel Boone.
-Appalachian State University (population 18,000), the 6th largest campus in the University of North Carolina system, is here, too, and is Boone's lifeblood, giving the town an energy sometimes lacking in smaller communities.
-And since Boone is just 15 miles east of the famed Appalachian Trail, a well-traveled hiking trail that runs from Maine to Georgia, tourists and outdoor types find their way here, too.
-The town has even landed on a "best places to live" list or two.
+Nestled in the Blue Ridge Mountains' densely wooded rolling hills in scenic northwestern North Carolina, an area known as the "High Country," Boone (population 18,000) is a mountain hamlet named after famous 18th-century frontiersman Daniel Boone.
+Appalachian State University (population 18,000), the sixth largest campus in the University of North Carolina system, is here and is Boone's lifeblood, providing an energy sometimes lacking in smaller communities.
+And since Boone is just 15 miles east of the famed Appalachian Trail, a well-traveled hiking trail that runs from Maine to Georgia, tourists and outdoor types often wander into town, too.

-Boone has grown by 40% in the last 10 to 20 years, but its crime rate remains below the national average.
-Residents lean slightly to the right politically, and 40% of them are college educated.
-Racial diversity is minimal.
+Boone population has gone up and down during the last 10 years and is currently on the upswing.
+Residents lean slightly to the left politically, and 40% of them are college educated.
+Racial diversity is minimal, and the crime rate is below the national average.
 When Appalachian State University (also known as ASU or "App") is in session, just 16% of Boone's population is age 45 or better, but empty nesters and retirees who live here seem to love it.

-The cost of living is 5% above the national average, and the median home price is $220,000.
+The cost of living is 6% above the national average, and the median home price is $450,000, reflecting a 7% increase since last year.
 Housing comes in all shapes and sizes, from beautiful chalets to mobile homes, many nestled in the hillsides.
-Modest single family homes are for sale in starting in the mid-$100,000s, but inventory of nicer dwellings starts in the high-$100,000s to low-$200,000s.
-Many homes belong to people who hiked the Appalachian Trail and then returned to build a vacation residence.
-Yonahlossee is a lush mountain resort with properties for sale.
-There are rental properties available, both houses and apartments, but many of these are taken up by students.
+Many homes belong to people who once hiked the Appalachian Trail and then returned to build a vacation residence.
+Rental houses and apartments are available, but many of these are taken up by students.

-King Street is Boone's main avenue and has tidy, locally owned shops, bookstores, general stores, banks, pets stores, emporiums and fun restaurants, including the old jail house that is now a cafe.
-Many of the retail establishments target the college crowd, but the Boone Mall is the largest indoor mall in the area and has nearly 40 stores, including national merchants such as Panera Bread, J.C.
-Penney and Sears Hometown.
-Boone also has a Wal-Mart, and a popular farmers' market is held every Saturday from May through October.
-Additionally, 35 outlet stores are five miles away in Blowing Rock.
+King Street is Boone's tidy main avenue and has mom and pop shops, bookstores, general stores, banks, pets stores, emporiums and fun restaurants, including the old jail house that is now a cafe.
+Many of the retail establishments target the college crowd, but the Boone Mall is the largest indoor mall in the area and has nearly 40 stores, including national chains.
+Boone also has a Wal-Mart, and residents enjoy a couple of fun farmers' markets.
+Thirty five outlet stores are five miles away in Blowing Rock.

 Boone appreciates its heritage and celebrates it each summer with sold out productions of Horn in the West, a Revolutionary War tale, at the Daniel Boone Amphitheatre.
 History buffs enjoy the Southern Appalachian Historical Association's Hickory Ridge Homestead, a wonderful living history museum depicting the period immediately following the Revolutionary War through the early-1800s.
-Daniel Boone Pioneer Festival is a fall event with music, storytellers, great food, symposiums and even Fess Parker wine dinners.
-Residents enjoy art, food and entertainment during the First Friday Crawl.
-The North Carolina Symphony occasionally performs at Blowing Rock's Chetola Resort.
+Locals enjoy art, food and entertainment during the First Friday Art Crawl.
+The North Carolina Symphony occasionally performs at nearby Blowing Rock's Chetola Resort.
 When in the mood for quiet contemplation, Daniel Boone Native Gardens is a soothing place to spend an afternoon.

 Boone, North Carolina

-Recreation could hardly be better.
+Recreation opportunities are plentiful.
 The Greenway Trail is a flat, three-mile long path through the heart of Boone and invites the young and young at heart to partake in healthy walks.
 The Watauga County Parks and Recreation Department offers a year-round calendar of public recreation programs, and the Blue Ridge Mountains, which are in every direction, boast not just the nearby Appalachian Trail but are a premier destination for camping, skiing, fishing, hiking, rafting, bicycling.

 For people seeking indoor activities, the Watauga County Project on Aging operates the L.E.
 Harrill Senior Center, a place to gather and find camaraderie.
 Classes, health screenings, games, tax assistance, transportation, as well as trips and picnics, are offered.
 The Watauga County Library, another favorite indoor spot, is housed in a beautiful building just north of downtown.
 It has ebooks, an interlibrary loan program, guest author lectures, classes (origami, computers, day trading, etc.), a book club, a geneaology club, public access computers with high speed internet and more.

-Watauga Medical Center is the primary medical facility and is part of the Appalachian Regional Healthcare System.
+Watauga Medical Center is the primary medical facility and is part of the UNC Health Appalachian.
 With 117 beds, WMC provides a full range of care and is a regional referral hospital accredited by the Joint Commission.
-It is award winning for patient experience and pulmonary care, and its Seby B. Jones Regional Cancer Center is recognized as an approved community cancer care center by the American College of Surgeons' Committee on Cancer.
-WMC accepts Medicare patients.
-It does not, though, receive glowing customer reviews.
-Charles A. Cannon Jr. Memorial Hospital is 15 miles away in Linville, is accredited and receives better reviews.
+It accepts Medicare patients and is award-winning for patient experience and pulmonary care.
+Its Seby B. Jones Regional Cancer Center is recognized as an approved community cancer care center by the American College of Surgeons' Committee on Cancer.
+Charles A. Cannon Jr. Memorial Hospital is 15 miles away in Linville and is also accredited.
 For military retirees, Mountain Home (40 miles) has a VA medical center.

 ASU has a pretty downtown campus and boasts a good academic reputation.
 Each spring, the University Forum Lecture Series brings nationally-recognized speakers to town to discuss world events, and the school's Turchin Center for the Visual Arts is the largest visual arts center in the region.
-The football team, is no slouch, either, winning the NCAA Div I FCS National Championship in 2005, 2006 and 2007 (Boone weekends are a little rowdy during the fall).
+The football team has been a national champion and has a devoted fan base (as a result, Boone weekends are a little rowdy during the fall).
 Nineteen other varsity sports give fans plenty to cheer all year long.

 AppalCart provides public transit and has a fairly extensive route system throughout Boone (making many stops at ASU and to many nearby towns).
 A para-transit service is available, too, and has buses that are "low floor," meaning they have no steps.
 Best of all, all in-town routes, regular and para-transit, are free.
 The nearest international airport is Charlotte/Douglas International Airport in Charlotte, 85 miles away.

 A Boone retirement does, though, have some drawbacks.
-It is a remote place and hard to reach (Johnson City, Tennessee with 65,000 people is the closest city and is 40 miles away).
+It is a remote place and hard to reach (Johnson City, Tennessee with 65,000 people is the closest city and is 38 miles away).
 Local leaders have adopted a growth plan, but much of Boone seems to have sprouted up somewhat haphazardly.
-Not everyone is happy about the attention that their town has been attracting or about the expensive homes that have been popping up on once pristine mountainsides.
+Not everyone is happy with the expensive homes that have been popping up on once pristine mountainsides.
 The poverty rate is above the national average, but much of this is due to the large student population.
 Long time residents also grumble about traffic congestion.
-The number of college kids may be a turn off for many retirees.
+The number of college students may be a turn off for many retirees.

-Yet, Boone is an inviting place.
-Still unspoiled and unassuming with mountain charm and a bit of academic sophistication, it offers a peaceful lifestyle in a beautiful setting.
-For many retirees, it may be just the place for that perfect retirement.
+Despite these issues, Boone is still an inviting place.
+Unspoiled and unassuming with mountain charm and a bit of academic sophistication, it offers a peaceful lifestyle in a beautiful setting.
+For many people, it may be just the place for a perfect retirement.